Earliest References to the Surname

 Milligan, John, younger, no arms, f.
 196a.

-John Murray, earl of Annandale, acquired a number of proprieties in the baronies of Boylagh and Banagh belonging to Scottish planters, such as, William Stewart of Garlies, Sir Patrick Vaus of Barnbarroch, Sir Patrick McKee of Larg and George Murray of Broughton.
+John Murray, earl of Annandale, acquired a number of proprieties in the baronies of Boylagh and Banagh belonging to other Scottish planters, such as, William Stewart of Garlies, Sir Patrick Vaus of Barnbarroch, Sir Patrick McKee of Larg and George Murray of Broughton.
 In the barony of Banagh, the Earl owned the whole of the parish of Killybegs and the townlands of Aighan, Ballybedonnell, Ballyloughan, Croagh, Darney, Druminiscal and Rahan in the parish of Killaghtee.
 The 1665 Hearth Money Rolls of County Donegal lists the names of Robert Shanklan and Widow Milikin, who immediately follows Shanklan, in the parish Killaghtee.
-The widow might well have been the spouse of “John Mulligan” of Ballyloughan, who was one of 14 jurors at a Coroner's Inquest held at Dunkineely on 15 September, 1660, into the death of Alexander and John Murray were found dead.
+The widow might well have been the spouse of George Mulligan, and mother of “John Mulligan” of Ballyloughan in the same parish, who was one of 14 jurors sitting at the Coroner's Inquest held at Dunkineely on 15 September, 1660, into the death of Alexander and John Murray were found dead.

 Map 3 County Fermanagh